Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 \fig{width=.7\linewidth}{ccw-cycle-H}{(a) The counterclockwise cycle $D$ of $G_H$ (dashed lines), a vertex $x$ of $H$ on $D$ and the 1-way edge $e_{x}$ of $H$. (b) The directed paths $Q_{x_0},Q_{x_1},\ldots$ of $H$ inside the cycle $D$ of $G_H$ and a counterclockwise cycle $C$ of $H$ contained in $\cup_{i=0}^3 Q_{x_i}$.}

 \ni \textbf{Proof of Proposition~\ref{prop:case-degd}}.
 We now complete the proof of Proposition~\ref{prop:case-degd}.
-We suppose that $H$ and $\si$ satisfy the hypotheses of Proposition~\ref{prop:case-degd}.
 By Lemma~\ref{lem:almost-cop} there is a unique $\si$-weighted hyperorientation $\Om$ which is both minimal and accessible from the outer vertices.
 In order to complete the proof of Proposition~\ref{prop:case-degd} we need to prove that $\Om$ is in $\cHp$, that is, we need to prove that the outer face of $H$ is a clockwise directed cycle.
 Hence \emph{it suffices to prove that every outer edge of $H$ has positive weight} (hence is 1-way).

 Let $e_0$ be an outer edge of $H$.
 We denote by $w(a)$ the weight of a vertex, edge or face $a$ in $\Om$.
 We want to prove $w(e_0)>0$.
 Let us first treat the case where $e_0$ is a loop.
 Let $f_0$ be the light outer face and let $f$ be the dark inner face incident to $e_0$.
 The light region $R=\{f_0,f\}$ satisfies $|\R|=\deg(f_0)-1$ and $\si(R)=\si(f_0)+\si(f)=\deg(f_0)+\si(f)$.
 Thus the $\si$-girth condition gives $-1>\si(f)$.
 Hence $w(e_0)=w(f)=-1-\si(f)>0$ as wanted.